mayasharma2110/Treat-Yourself/README.md

 * As a business owner, I want to help users purchase products.

-* As a business owner, I want to be able to manage the products that are displayed on the site.
+* As a business owner, I want to be able to manage the products (price, description etc) that are displayed on the site.

 #### User Goals